lawless-m/Index1024.jl/docs/src/example1.md

 So what I shall do is to store the file offset of the first postcode entry in the data and the number of rows in the aux.

-It just so happens that the postcode is, at most, 7 characters long, so this can be converted into a UInt64 with a byte spare the the tag.
+It just so happens that the postcode is, at most, 7 characters long, so this can be converted into a UInt64 with a byte spare for the tag.

 By turning the postcodes into a fixed format from